 Need to clean out the dead foliage?

 This trick doesn’t work for all grasses, but when it does it is ace.
-Put on some gloves with a rubbery coating, like these, and run your gloved fingers from the base of the grass to the top.
+Put on some gloves with a rubbery coating, like the ones on this page, and run your gloved fingers from the base of the grass to the top.
 You’ll be surprised at how much you pull out of your grass.
-This trick works particularly well with Blue Oat Grass or Helictotrichon sempervirens.
+This trick works particularly well with blue oat grass or Helictotrichon sempervirens.

 Want to indulge in some over-the-top grass love?